-IOC's Bach praises medical workers, says Games will send message of peace
+IOC's Bach lauds medical workers and says Games will send message of peace

 "We can only be together today because of the heroic efforts of all the doctors, nurses, healthcare workers and the many volunteers around the world," Bach said.

+Bach said that cancelling the global sports extravaganza had never been an option for organizers.

+"The IOC never abandons the athletes.
+Therefore, we took an unprecedented decision to postpone the Games (last year).
+Today I can admit we did not know how complex this would be," he said.

-Suga promised organizers would implement all necessary measures to have safe Games even without spectators.
+Suga — who has seen his support rate slide since he took office last September, largely due to his handling of the pandemic — promised organizers would implement all necessary measures to have safe Games even without spectators.

 "But the significance of Tokyo will not be reduced by this," Suga said in a brief address.
 "Now is the time to unite."